snap-stanford/snap-python/doc/source/reference/basic.rst

      .. describe:: Clr()

-        Sets the TStr to the empty string.
+        Sets the string to the empty string.

      .. describe:: Len()